-On April 28th, MCEDV joined with members of the Maine’s Domestic Abuse Homicide Review Panel at a virtual press event to present the Panel’s 13th Biennial Report.
-In addition to reviewing cases from the last two years, the Report includes a 20 year lookback at domestic abuse homicide in Maine, identifying areas of progress and work still to be done.
+On April 28th, MCEDV joined with members of Maine’s Domestic Abuse Homicide Review Panel at a virtual press event to present the Panel’s 13th Biennial Report.
+In addition to reviewing cases from the last two years, the Report includes a 20-year lookback at domestic abuse homicide in Maine.
+It identified areas of progress and work to be done.

 Governor Janet Mills speaks at the virtual press conference.